gj1118/wezterm_helix_theme/Readme.md

 This key is the theme that you are using in the wezterm.lua config file and in the `themecycler` function.
 The value is the `helix` theme you want to get applied when you switch to the corresponding `wezterm` theme.

+When you change the wezterm theme using `Alt+t` (if you kept the same settings from this readme file) - then a helix theme (`wezterm_theme.toml`) is created/updated in the following location
+`/Users/<userfolder>/.config/helix/themes`
+Now, in your helix editor, set yor configuration to load the following theme like so, ` theme="wezterm_theme"
+`
+Now whever you change the wezterm theme the corresponding theme will be applied to your helix theme.

 #Go version used
 1.23.0